srikumarks/carnot/README.md

 It doesn't matter where within the page you include it.

 The script will search your page for `pre` tags with the class `carnot_section` and render them using SVG.

-Here is an example -
+You can see a rendering of the below example [here][sample].
+[Ganarajena Rakshitoham][GR] is a larger example of using Carnot within a blog post to display the prescriptive and descriptive notation of a whole composition.

     <pre class="carnot_section">
     tala pattern = || ,, ,, ,, | ,, ,, | ,, ,, ||